 Chapter 19: Tea, Custard Creams, and a Cat

-    Caught up in her thoughts, she didn’t seem to notice me for ages, and when I grinned and said, brightly, ‘hello, Rosie!
-How are you?’ she flinched, gave me a taut smile, and told me that she was absolutely fine, thank you.
-Which, of course, in girlspeak, meant that she felt awful.
+Caught up in her thoughts, she didn’t seem to notice me for ages, and when I grinned and said, brightly, ‘Hello, Rosie!
+How are you?’
+She flinched, gave me a taut smile, and told me that she was absolutely fine, thank you.
+Which of course meant that she felt absolutely wretched.

 ‘What’s the job interview for?’
 I asked, as she stood miserably in the middle of the room and I filled the kettle.

 ‘Some tax work,’ she said.
 ‘One of the northerly Ministry outposts.’